chairemobilite/transition-docs/tutorial/README.md

 ![Lesson 4: walking isochrone only](images/lesson4_walkingIsochroneOnly.png)

-It may mean that the point is outside the network zone or the time outside the service hours.
-Or there may be problem with the network.
+It may mean that the point is outside the network zone or the time outside the service hours, or that there may be a problem with the network.
 Make sure that `Routing` works as expected from/to this location.
 See [the `Routing` troubleshooting section](#troubleshooting-routing) for information to troubleshoot transit errors in calculations.

 So far, we have learned how to create a scenario from a service or set of services and how to test this scenario by making single calculations on it to make sure it corresponds to what is expected.
 We will now learn to modify the scenarios or network and validate the results.